se-edu/guides/about.md

 ## License

-MIT
+This work is released under the [MIT OSS license](https://opensource.org/licenses/MIT).

 ## Acknowledgements

 * The `favicon.ico` is based on an icon made by [Dave Gandy](https://www.flaticon.com/authors/dave-gandy) from www.flaticon.com